55Honey/Acore_Zonecheck/README.md

 ## acore_Zonecheck

-This lua script checks a players zone, it is listed in the array of config flags.
+This lua script checks a players zone, whether it is listed in the array of config flags.
 If listed the player keeps getting kicked.

-GMs are excluded by default.
+GMs Level 1 or higher are excluded by default.